Hna2005/from-zero/01-password-generator/README.md

 │
 ├── prepare_data.py     # downloads NLTK words corpus
 └── requirements.txt    # dependencies

 ```
 ## Notes
-Longer passwords are always more secure.
+- Longer passwords are always more secure.

-The memorable mode can create long but still easy-to-remember passphrases.
+- The memorable mode can create long but still easy-to-remember passphrases.

-You can customize it by swapping in your own word list instead of NLTK.
+- You can customize it by swapping in your own word list instead of NLTK.
 ## What I learned
-Even though this project could have been written in a functional style, I chose to build it with object-oriented programming.
+Even though this project could have been written in a functional style, I chose to build it with object-oriented programming. this help me with:

-This helped me strengthen my OOP skills in Python and practice designing classes for different use cases.
+- Practice designing classes for different use cases

+- Build a foundation for experimenting with dashboards, which I explored in the next

 It also gave me the background to experiment with dashboards — which I explored in my next project:
 [02-streamlit-dashboard](https://github.com/Hna2005/from-zero/tree/main/02-streamlit-dashboard)